 Plaque and calculus are irritants to the tissues of your mouth.
 The reaction of your body to the irritants and the subsequent gum inflammation, gum recession, bleeding and eventual bone loss around the teeth constitute periodontal (gum) disease.

 The earliest stage of periodontal disease is called gingivitis (which is reversible) and is characterized by bleeding gums, especially when one brushes and flosses.
 If the disease is not addressed, it will progress to periodontitis, which is far more destructive, and is characterized by further gum deterioration, bone loss, and ultimately tooth loss.

-Scaling and root planing are the most common form of treatment for periodontal disease.
+Scaling and teeth-root planning are the most common form of treatment for periodontal disease.
 Scaling removes calculus (also called tartar) and plaque from the tooth surface above and below the gum line.
-Root planing improves smoothness of the root’s surface and removes any remaining calculus.
+Tooth-root planing improves the smoothness of the root’s surface and removes any remaining calculus.

 When the amount of plaque and calculus to remove is extensive, there is always the option to have the dentist numb the area to make the procedure comfortable for you.
 A combination of sonic and hand instruments are used in the procedure.
 The sonic instruments remove the large deposits of plaque and calculus.
 Hand instruments are then used to remove any remaining tartar and ensure all surfaces of the crown and root are clean and free of bacteria.
 Sensitivity and soreness may be present a few days following treatment and usually can be relieved with over-the-counter pain relievers.